ACTOR HEADSHOT Q&A

 How can I prepare for my headshot?

 Look at actor headshots online.
 What do you like about your favorite ones -- the lighting? the expression? the background? the pose?
 What are actors wearing in their headshot?
-If you see a headshot you like particularly, feel free to bring it to your session.
+If you see a headshot you like particularly, or have an old headshot you're fond of, feel free to bring it to your session.

 What should I wear?